Ethiopia & Near East

 There are some Muslims and a tiny Catholic population.

-There are 6 Ethiopian confreres.
-1 works in Ethiopia and 5 elsewhere.
+There are 8 Ethiopian confreres.
+3 work in Ethiopia and 5 elsewhere.

 One of the principal works in this Section is Ecumenism.
-At St Anne’s Basilica, Jerusalem, there are 12 confreres and 12 students (3 of the students are now deacons and so also confreres).
-The 24 make up a single community with different fundamental areas of work although much work is shared.
+At St Anne’s Basilica, Jerusalem, there are 15 confreres and 10 students .
+The 25 make up a single community with different fundamental areas of work although much work is shared.